Superluminal constraints from ultra-high-energy neutrino events: Validity of the survival-probability approximation

 Thus,

 It is clear that $\mathcal{R}^{(1)}$ is upper bounded by

-Higher--order contributions would involve even larger parent energies, where the source emission is strongly suppressed.
-In fact, from a general study of the contributions in the cascade, it is possible to show~\footnote{This analysis lies beyond the scope of the present work and will be presented elsewhere.} that a bound on $\mathcal{R}^{(k)}$ is just
+Higher-order contributions would involve even larger parent energies, where the source emission is strongly suppressed.
+In fact, from a general study of the contributions in the cascade, it is possible to show that